(Updated March, 2022- Just a few edits.)

 Peter was told he would deny Christ, and he refused to believe it.
 He and other disciples were told to pray, but they fell asleep.
 He tried to protect Christ, not by the way of God, but by the way of man, with violence.
 Peter then denied Christ, just as Jesus said.
 (Mark 14:37, John 18:25)

 He helps us conquer.
 He is our Hope and refuge.
-His death for us atoned for our sins, and true belief in Him allows us to enter salvation, there’s nothing we can do on our own to earn it.
+His death for us atoned for our sins, and geniune faith in Him allows us to enter salvation, there’s nothing we can do on our own to earn it.
 When Jesus enters our life we see that we no longer can live the same way, not for those who truly believe.
 We must repent from sin, and Jesus makes it possible.
-Fruit begins to emerge within us because of the Holy Spirit.
+After we have put our faith in Him, we receive the Holy Spirit.
+Fruit begins to emerge within us because of the Holy Spirit (See: Answering Critics on Godly Living & Straw Man Fallacy.)
 Christ renews our minds.
 Assurance of our faith shows us that our salvation is in Him.
 (John 20:31, Acts 3:19 & 17:30, 2 Samuel 22:03, Ephesians 4:23)

 - (NIV) John 16:33, “I have told you these things, so that in Me you may have peace.
 In this world you will have trouble.
 But take heart!
 I have overcome the world.”